Demo-Smart-Factory-Concordia-University/OpenFactory-AssetAPI/docs/devcontainer.md

 ### 2. Open in Dev Container

-1. Open this repo in VS Code
+1. Open this repository in VS Code
 2. Press `F1`, then select:

 ```
 Dev Containers: Reopen in Container
 ````
 VS Code will build the container using [.devcontainer/devcontainer.json](../.devcontainer/devcontainer.json).

 ---